Facelift (album): Legacy

 In June 2017, Ozzy Osbourne listed Facelift as one of his "10 Favorite Metal Albums".
-In April 2019, the album was ranked No. 14 on Rolling Stone's "50 Greatest Grunge Albums" list.
+In April 2019, the album was ranked No. 14 on Rolling Stones "50 Greatest Grunge Albums" list.
 Soundgarden lead guitarist Kim Thayil also picked Facelift as one of his favorite Grunge albums.

 In 2020, Paste named Facelift the 13th best album of 1990.
 Staff writer Jade Gomez said: "Capturing the bleakness of Seattle in the late '80s and early '90s, Facelift is one of the more realized debut albums of the grunge era, contrary to the band's worries of being unable to find their sound. [...]
 It's a haunting, distorted, ear-shattering exploration of pain that bridged the gap between heavy metal and grunge fans, and cemented Alice in Chains as one of the most important bands in history."

 Tour

 The band continued to hone its audience, opening for such artists as Iggy Pop, Van Halen, Poison, and Extreme.
 In early 1991, Alice in Chains landed the opening slot for the Clash of the Titans with Anthrax, Megadeth, and Slayer, exposing the band to a wide metal audience.
 During the tour the band found themselves subject to some hostile audiences; however, Anthrax bassist Frank Bello recalls them earning the respect of others by standing up for themselves: "If there was a guy starting shit, Layne would jump into the audience and beat the FUCK outta that guy!"
 Michael Christopher of PopMatters observed "With 1990's Facelift, before Nirvana blew the scene wide open, Seattle's Alice in Chains were getting a metal push, thrown on tour with the likes of Slayer and Megadeth, repeatedly booed off stage in a genre where they didn't belong."
 The band later released the video compilation Live Facelift, which was filmed at the Moore Theatre in 1990.